-Yet, for decades, theories have suggested that no stars can be born by ordinary processes above 150 solar masses.
-So how did R136a1 and stars like it grow so large?
-And why aren’t monster stars scattered throughout space?
-Recently, astronomers have begun to suggest that supermassive stars like this one form through mergers of multiple stars.
+One idea is that supermassive stars like R136a1 form through mergers of multiple stars.
 In 2012, astronomers at the University of Bonn suggested the the ultramassive stars in the Large Magellanic Cloud – such as R136a1 – were created lighter stars in tight double-star systems merged.

 Still, double-star systems are common.
 So why don’t we see more super-sized stars?
 The astronomers in Bonn say it’s because these stars formed under special conditions – in a densely packed star cluster.
 In a closely packed star cluster, double-stars are more likely to encounter each other and merge.

 Bottom line: Astronomers have said for decades that no star can be born by ordinary processes with more than 150 times our sun’s mass.
-And yet more massive stars are known.
+And yet astronomers have identified more massive stars.
 The most massive star known is R136a1, in the Large Magellanic Cloud.
-It’s thought to be more than 300 times more massive than our sun, by some estimates.
-In 2012, astronomers at the University of Bonn suggested that such a star could form by the merger of multiple star systems, in a densely packed star cluster.
+It’s thought to be about 265 times more massive than our sun.
+Stars are also considered big if their sheer physical size is big.
+Some stars are so large that, if they replaced the sun in our solar system, their outer surface would extend beyond Jupiter.